 The Bureau of Labor Statistics released the March CPI data this morning.
 Year-over-year unadjusted Headline CPI came in at 1.51%, which the BLS rounds to 1.5%, up from 1.13% the previous month.
 Year-over-year Core CPI (ex Food and Energy) came in at 1.66% (rounded to 1.7%), up from the previous month's 1.57%.

+The BLS headline calls attention to a rise in shelter and food costs.
 Here is the introduction from the BLS summary, which leads with the seasonally adjusted data monthly data:

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.1 percent in January on a seasonally adjusted basis, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 1.6 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent in March on a seasonally adjusted basis, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 1.5 percent before seasonal adjustment.

 The first chart is an overlay of Headline CPI and Core CPI (the latter excludes Food and Energy) since 1957.
 The second chart gives a close-up of the two since 2000.

 On the chart below I've highlighted 2 to 2.5 percent range.
 Two percent has generally been understood to be the Fed's target for core inflation.
 However, the December 12 FOMC meeting raised the inflation ceiling to 2.5% for the next year or two while their accommodative measures (low Fed Funds Rate and quantitative easing) are in place.